csufeardir/reddit_scroller/README.md

 - To Twitter, and flaticon.com for the icon used.
 - Scrolller.com and its developer Simoen Owesen-Lein for the advices regarding development.
+- Lity is used for lightboxes, from https://sorgalla.com/lity/